 Working with non-profits:

 Martyn has two sons, both of whom are on the Autistic Spectrum, and in March 2013 he contacted the National Autistic Society, to offer his pro-bono support.
 The success of the strategy project that followed, led to intensive paid engagements with other major charities as word of mouth rapidly spread.

-Since then, Martyn’s non-profit engagements have spanned health, social care, disability, education, animal welfare and international development, for clients including the National Health Service, St John Ambulance, Brooke, Sense, Scouts, Girlguiding, and the British Red Cross.
+Since then, Martyn’s non-profit engagements have spanned health, social care, disability, education, environment, animal welfare, and international development, for clients including the National Health Service, Dogs Trust, St John Ambulance, Brooke, YHA, Sense, Mencap, Anthony Nolan and Scouts.